zng-ui/zng/TODO/_current.md

     - Has to be anchored in relation to the selected text.
     - Implement `selection_toolbar_fn`.
         - Should it be a context-var?
             - Context-menu is not.
             - Flutter has a SelectableText widget.
             - Maybe we can have one, with a style property and DefaultStyle.
                 - It sets the context_menu and selection_toolbar.
-    - WidgetFn::singleton uses ArcNode take_on_init.
+        - Needs to open when a selection finishes creating (mouse/touch release)
-        - take_on_init does not provide an widget ID on init for LAYERS because it detects that is already open, it signals it to close so that it can init in the new place.
-LAYERS does not await this, it removes the new place because it has no widget ID.
+            - And close with any interaction that closes POPUP + any mouse/touch/keyboard interaction with the Text widget.

 * Implement IME.
     - Implement pre-edit preview (!!: TODO IME).